amsibert-fmms/Genealogy/Docs/Core_Docs/API_REFERENCE.md

 # 11. Notes

 - All responses are JSON.
-- Errors follow Django REST Framework error formats.
+- Errors follow Django REST Framework format.
-- Endpoint models correspond to the Tier 3 Implementation layer.
+- Endpoints correspond to Tier 3 Implementation Models.
-- The logical data model is defined in `DATA_MODELS.md`.
+- See `DATA_MODELS.md` for definitions of fields, constraints, and relationships.